let's talk

 All these activities add up to the website development costs.

-To get a better answer to how much does it cost to make a business website, from the SEO perspective, we must include:
+To get a better answer to how much it costs to make a business website, from the SEO perspective, we must include:

 • Content